Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Proofs of Convergence Theorems

 By interpreting the latter integral as being over the positive exterior of a rectangular hypercuboid and bounding it by a integral over exterior of a hypersphere which fits inside the cuboid, we can bound the expression by

-The first term can be further bounded by replacing $L_k$s with their minimum $L$ and by defining a new constant $D_2$ which is $d$ times the maximum of $D_{2,k}$.
-This leads to the final form of the result. \end{proof} \begin{proof}[Proof of Theorem \ref{the:nd_kapp_inf}] Analogous to the one-dimensional case.
-That is, we combine the results of the above lemmas using the triangle inequality. \end{proof}
+The first term can be further bounded by replacing $L_k$s with their minimum $L$ and by defining $D_2 = \max D_{2,k}$ which is $d$ times the maximum of $D_{2,k}$.
+This leads to the final form of the result. \end{proof}